Edmond Holmes: Katherine Bathurst

-In 1901 he was a school inspector.
-Katherine Bathurst who had a troubled career was transferred from Wales to work under his supervision.
-Disputes between them includes expenses, timetables and Bathurst's objections to Holmes amending her reports.
-The Oxford Education Committee complained about her and she was given six months probation in February 1904 and in the following month female inspectors were moved to a new organisation as proposed by Robert Morant.
+Katherine Bathurst who had had a troubled career was transferred from Wales to work under Holmes's supervision.
+Disputes between them ensued, including expenses, timetables and Bathurst's objections to Holmes amending her reports.
+The Oxford Education Committee complained about her and she was given six months probation in February 1904; in the following month female inspectors were moved to a new organisation as proposed by Robert Morant.
 Bathurst was sent to Manchester.